DiegoSepulvedaM/Login-test-selenium/README.md

 1. Install the required dependencies with PiP
 2. Download Chromedriver and place it in the directory root
-3. add .env with USUARIO = usuario CONTRASENA=contraseña
+3. add .env with USER=tomsmith
+PASSWORD=SuperSecretPassword!

 ## instructions for use